Przejdź do treści

 • signature = { "alg": "ed25519", "value": "..." }

-The passport is an auditable delegated fact.
+The passport is an auditable delegated or consent fact.
 It does not itself create trust out of nothing.
-Trust derives from local policy that recognizes the issuing participant as a sovereign operator and accepts its delegation authority.
+Trust derives from profile-specific local policy: for infrastructure delegation, policy recognizes the issuing participant as a sovereign operator and accepts its delegation authority; for consent profiles, policy may require additional counter-signatures or attestations.

 Issuer verification therefore proceeds in two stages: